espressif/esp-at/docs/en/get-started/ESP_AT_Commands_Set.md

     +CIPSTATUS:<link ID>,<type>,<remote IP>,<remote port>,<local port>,<tetype>
 Parameters:

-- **\<stat>**: status of the ESP32 Station interface.
+- **\<stat>**: status of the esp device Station interface.
-    - 0: The ESP32 station is inactive.
+    - 0: The esp device station is inactive.
-    - 1: The ESP32 station is idle.
+    - 1: The esp device station is idle.
-    - 2: The ESP32 Station is connected to an AP and its IP is obtained.
+    - 2: The esp device Station is connected to an AP and its IP is obtained.
-    - 3: The ESP32 Station has created a TCP or UDP transmission.
+    - 3: The esp device Station has created a TCP or SSL transmission.
-    - 4: The TCP or UDP transmission of ESP32 Station is disconnected.
+    - 4: The TCP or SSL transmission of esp device Station is disconnected.
-    - 5: The ESP32 Station does NOT connect to an AP.
+    - 5: The esp device Station does NOT connect to an AP.
 - **\<link ID>**: ID of the connection (0~4), used for multiple connections.
 - **\<type>**: string parameter, "TCP" or "UDP".
 - **\<remote IP>**: string parameter indicating the remote IP address.
 - **\<remote port>**: the remote port number.
-- **\<local port>**: ESP32 local port number.
+- **\<local port>**: the local port number.
 - **\<tetype>**:
-    - 0: ESP32 runs as a client.
+    - 0: esp device runs as a client.
-    - 1: ESP32 runs as a server.
+    - 1: esp device runs as a server.

 <a name="cmd-DOMAIN"></a>
 ### 4.2 [AT+CIPDOMAIN](#TCPIP-AT)—Domain Name Resolution Function